fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 })
 ```

-Test fails since we are by accident returning the status code <i>200 OK</i> when a new note is created.
+Our test fails since we are by accident returning the status code <i>200 OK</i> when a new note is created.
 Let us change that to <i>201 CREATED</i>:

 ```js
 notesRouter.post('/', (request, response, next) => {